 How does a child’s anatomy differ from an adult’s anatomy?

-As children age and progress through development stages toward maturity, these anatomical differences gradually change until reaching those of an adult.
+As children age and progress through development stages toward maturity, these anatomical differences gradually change until they reach those of an adult.

 Which vein can be more commonly used in neonates and children for an access site?